SebastianGalo/slowtech_midi_controller/README.md

 # Plans

-- Modify to work with a Teensy LC.
+- Modify to work with a Teensy LC. [check]

+- Multiplex buttons via digital input from 4067. [check]

+- Multiplex potentiometers via analog input from 4067. [check]

+- Show potentiometer value as a graph bar at an 128x64px oled display.
+Show midi channel and cc number of corresponding pot. [check]

 - Fix led lights corresponding to button presses.

 - Toggle button sending midi at release.
 Choosable?

-- Also to multiplex buttons and to show potentiometer value as a graph bar at an 128x64px oled display.

 - Choose midi channel by holding one of the 16 buttons at startup?